Working in Poland?

-When you make plans for working in Poland, there are certain industries and key sectors you should particularly look into.
-The country’s main industries are machine building, iron and steel, coal mining, chemicals, shipbuilding, food processing, glass, and textiles.
+When you make plans for working in Poland, there are certain industries and key sectors you should look into.
+The country’s main industries include machine building, iron and steel, coal mining, chemicals, shipbuilding, agriculture, food processing, glass, and textiles.
 However, the majority of the work force is employed in the services sector.
 The percentage of service employees in Poland has indeed increased in the last ten years.
-With an unemployment rate of almost 8.2% in 2014, the country is slowly getting there.
+According to the European Structural and Investment Funds report, key areas of investment will continue to be infrastructure, education, research and innovation, and the environment.

-If you plan on working in Poland, you should make sure to improve your language skills before the move.
-98% of the entire population speaks Polish.
+If you are planning on working in Poland, it is a good idea to improve your language skills before the move.
+With 98% of the entire population, the vast majority speaks Polish.
 The younger generation as well as business people and academics often speak English, while German is often spoken among the older generation.
-However, you should not rely on this.
+However, this not always the case, and it is best to try and learn some Polish before your move.

-Unemployment is a major problem in Poland.
-If you wish to work in Poland, you need to have special experience in a certain field, as well as major qualifications.
+While unemployment used to be a major problem in Poland, finding work in the country today is easier than in previous years.
+As of January 2018, the unemployment rate stood at 4.5%, significantly lower than the official statistics of previous years.
+If you wish to work in Poland, it is best to have special experience in a certain field, as well as major qualifications.
 Knowledge in foreign languages, logistics, direct marketing skills, and IT know-how are particularly in demand at the moment.
-Aside from the key sectors which we have mentioned above, expats who dream of working in Poland may also find opportunities within banking, tourism, IT, transportation, business services, or education.
-At the same time, mining, agriculture, and metalwork are in decline.
+Aside from the key sectors mentioned above, expats who dream of working in Poland may also find opportunities within banking, tourism, IT, transportation, business services, the pharmaceutical industry, or education.

-You can use one of the 400 Polish employment agencies when preparing for working in Poland.
-In addition, you may also register with the employment services of the Polish Labor Office.
-Although it is easy to conduct the initial job search and application process from outside of Poland, you should be well-prepared to visit the country for your interview.
-No employer will hire you without having a face-to-face conversation with you beforehand.
+You can use the many different Polish employment agencies when preparing to work in Poland.
+In addition, you may also register with the employment services of the Polish Labor Office, provided your residency in the country is not dependent on having employment.
+Although it is easy to conduct the initial job search and application process from outside of Poland, be prepared to visit the country for your interview.